ErikBjare/KnowTree/README.md

  - Recommended/optional prerequisite

-# Questions
+# Issues

- - Is the tree actually a tree?
-Might it actually be a graph?
-   - It will at least be a directed acyclic graph (I hope, otherwise it'd be messy)
+There might be plenty of things making the idea in need of modification or entirely unfeasible/impractical, those things go here.

+ - Looking for feedback currently, expect more here in the future.
+ - Too simplistic?
+Can we really reduce knowledge to a tree/graph in a useful way?
- - Is there any good way to monetizing it without sacrificing maximum value provided?
+ - Monetization: Is there any good way to monetizing it without sacrificing maximum value provided?
    - Donations work, but have their own problems.
    - Offering a premium service of some sorts?
      - Enterprise?
        - Support for closed ecosystems?
      - Pro users?

+# Questions

+ - Is the tree actually a tree?
+Might it actually be a graph?
+   - It will at least be a directed acyclic graph (I hope, otherwise it'd be messy)
  - Might a tree/graph like this be useful in training AI?